hylodoc/hyloblog-ssg/TRADEMARK.md

-described in more detail [below](#trademark-law): it prohibits creating a ["likelihood of confusion"](#confusion) but allows for ["nominative use."](#nominative) For example, you cannot say you are distributing the Hylodoc software when you're distributing a modified version of it, because people would be confused when they are not getting the same features and functionality they would get if they downloaded the software directly from us.
+described in more detail [below](#trademark-law): it prohibits creating a ["likelihood of confusion"](#confusion) but allows for ["nominative use."](#nominative) For example, you cannot say you are distributing the Hyloblog software when you're distributing a modified version of it, because people would be confused when they are not getting the same features and functionality they would get if they downloaded the software directly from us.
 You also cannot use our logo on your website in a way that suggests that your website is an official website or that we endorse your website.
-You can, though, say you like the Hylodoc software, that you participate in the Hylodoc community, that you are providing an unmodified version of the Hylodoc software, or that you wrote a book describing how to use the Hylodoc software.
+You can, though, say you like the Hyloblog software, that you participate in the Hyloblog community, that you are providing an unmodified version of the Hyloblog software, or that you wrote a book describing how to use the Hyloblog software.

 This fundamental requirement, that it is always clear to people what they are getting and from whom, is reflected throughout this Policy.
 It should also serve